Chapter 7 : I like my life.

 “Hey,” I say, punching him lightly on the shoulder, “don’t pull that shit with me.
 I’m the master of the ‘no one understands me’ card, so don’t even think about trying it.”

 “It’s just - it’s not fair!”
 Louis slams down a hand on the bench angrily, then curls his fingers around the edge of it tightly.
-“I didn’t ask for this, Ava!
-I hate being the part-Veela pretty boy!
-It’s just not fucking fair!”
+“I didn’t ask for this.
+I don't fucking want it, either.”

 “Well, money can’t buy everything,” I deadpan.